theunicornguild/the-reading-potato/02_list_of_articles/04_python_1_template.md

 ```

 let's take this step by step.

  1. An unordered list was created `<ul>`.
  2. Inside the list we looped through the articles, where the `articles` is the key used in the `context` dictionary sent by the `view`.
  3. For each `article` from our list of `articles`, we created a list item `<li>`.
- 4. Inside of the list item, we used the variable `article` variable to get the information inside it.
+ 4. Inside of the list item, we used the variable `article` to get the information inside it.